 While the above five races are the most popular on the calendar, plenty of attention is given to each of the other races as well.
 NASCAR runs off of a points system, so every lap in every race counts.

-Drivers are awarded points based on their finishing position, as well as for things such as laps lead and fastest lap.
-Points are tallied up all season long, and the Top 16 will make it into the playoffs.
+Drivers are awarded points based on their finishing position, as well as for things such as laps led and fastest lap.
+Points are tallied up all season long, and the top 16 will make it into the playoffs.

 You’ll find live betting odds for NASCAR races at all major sportsbooks, including our recommended online sportsbooks and betting apps.
 This year, there should be even more betting opportunities.

 That’s thanks to the aforementioned partnership between NASCAR and Genius.
 In a nutshell, Genius has put together a betting platform that’s specific to NASCAR.
-The first tastes were unveiled last year but it’s expected to reach a new level in 2020.
+The first tastes were unveiled in 2019, but it’s expected to reach a new level in 2021.

 NASCAR types of bets

-Top 3 Finish: If you like a driver to perform well in an upcoming race but aren’t completely sold that they’ll win, then consider placing a Top 3 wager.
-As long as your selected driver places in the Top 3 of the upcoming race, you have a winning ticket.
+- Top-three finish: If you like a driver to perform well in an upcoming race but aren’t completely sold that the driver will win, then consider placing a top-three wager.
+As long as your selected driver places in the top three of the upcoming race, you have a winning ticket.

-Lap Times: Think you know which driver will record the fastest lap during the race?
+- Lap times: Think you know which driver will record the fastest lap during the race?
 Then place your bets.
-This is one of the many NASCAR bets which can help enhance the overall enjoyment of the race and keep you engaged throughout.
+This is one of the many NASCAR bets that can help enhance the overall enjoyment of the race and keep you engaged throughout.

 A futures bet is a wager that’s placed on an event yet to happen.
 For NASCAR, options will vary depending on operator, but these are the two most popular bets in that market.